MierenManz/pswnm/README.md

 # mswnm
-Magenta Screen With No Music
+Dark blue Screen With No Music

-Tested on Firefox, IE, Edge.
+Tested on Chrome.